aplteam/Tatin/docs/TatinForContributors.md

 Note that by default the test cases use port 5001 for communication between the local Test Server and the client.
 Change the INI files for both server and client if that does not work for you.

-When you run the test suite you will be asked whether you want to start a Tatin test server locally, and usually you will answer with a "Yes!" to this.
+When you run the test suite you will be asked whether you want to start a Tatin test server locally, and usually, you will answer with a "Yes!" to this.

 A> ### Starting a Tatin test server "manually"
 A>